Length of Shaft given Natural Frequency (Shaft Fixed, Uniformly Distributed Load) Solution

 How to calculate Length of Shaft given Natural Frequency (Shaft Fixed, Uniformly Distributed Load)?

-The Length of shaft given natural frequency (Shaft fixed, uniformly distributed load) formula is defined as the term used for identifying the size of a shaft or distance from one point to another point of shaft is calculated using Length of Shaft = 3.573^2*((Young's Modulus*Moment of inertia of shaft*Acceleration due to Gravity)/(Load per unit length*Frequency^2))^(1/4).
+Length of Shaft given Natural Frequency (Shaft Fixed, Uniformly Distributed Load) formula is defined as the calculation that determines the length of a shaft under fixed and uniformly distributed load conditions, considering the natural frequency of free transverse vibrations, modulus of elasticity, moment of inertia, weight, and gravity is calculated using Length of Shaft = 3.573^2*((Young's Modulus*Moment of inertia of shaft*Acceleration due to Gravity)/(Load per unit length*Frequency^2))^(1/4).
 To calculate Length of Shaft given Natural Frequency (Shaft Fixed, Uniformly Distributed Load), you need Young's Modulus (E), Moment of inertia of shaft (Ishaft), Acceleration due to Gravity (g), Load per unit length (w) & Frequency (f).
 With our tool, you need to enter the respective value for Young's Modulus, Moment of inertia of shaft, Acceleration due to Gravity, Load per unit length & Frequency and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Length of Shaft?